abdultechie5519/Learn-SFDevops/Interview/Questions.md

 Can you explain the Salesforce DX flow concept?

-Explain your end-to-end Salesforce CI/CD process.

-How do you move Salesforce changes from Developer → UAT → Production?

 How do you authenticate Salesforce from Azure DevOps?

 How do you create an Azure YAML pipeline for Salesforce?